+In 1992, the Missouri legislature enacted the public drinking water primacy fee to support the department’s efforts to ensure Missourians have access to adequate water that is safe to drink.
 The primacy fee provides critical funding for laboratory services and activities the state must perform in order to maintain delegation of the federal drinking water program.
 This delegation is called “primacy.”
-In states that have primacy (49 of the 50), public drinking water systems are regulated by a state agency instead of the federal government.
-Without the primacy fee, the Department of Natural Resources would lack the funding to implement critical regulations necessary for protecting public health and maintaining primacy, and regulation of Missouri’s public water systems would revert to the U.S. Environmental Protection Agency.
+In the 49 states that have primacy, public drinking water systems are regulated by a state agency instead of the federal government.
+Without the primacy fee, the Missouri Department of Natural Resources would lack the funding to implement critical regulations necessary for protecting public health and maintaining primacy.
+Regulation of Missouri’s public water systems would revert to the U.S. Environmental Protection Agency.

 The benefits of the primacy fee to public water systems:

-- Laboratory testing services provided by the state.
+- Laboratory testing services provided by the state

-- Water system inspections and compliance oversight provided by the department to satisfy federal requirements.
+- Water system inspections and compliance oversight provided by the department to satisfy federal requirements

-- Technical assistance from the department to help maintain and achieve compliance and improved customer satisfaction.
+- Technical assistance from the department to help maintain and achieve compliance and improved customer satisfaction

-- Additional operator training opportunities funded by the state revolving fund.
+- Additional operator training opportunities funded by the state revolving fund

 In 2006 the Missouri Legislature increased the drinking water primacy fee and extended it through Sept.
 1, 2012.
 The fee increase was necessary to help the department implement new federal rules that dramatically increased the state’s monitoring costs.
 In 2012 the legislature extended the fee through Sept.
 1, 2017.